-Employee Name:
+Employee Name: Department:

-Department:

 Job Title:

+•

-Monthly Allowance Request ed \$ (maximum \$10/month)
+Monthly Allowance Request ted \$ (maximum \$10/month)

 For the period covering through

 Attach a copy of your most recent cell phone invoice.

-report any changes in the le nds requested toward the business use designated above, and promptly rel of those business expenses to my Department Head.
-I further certify that intend to comply with the Town of Clayton's Employee Cell Phone Use
+report any changes in the le Signature: Inds requested toward the business use designated above, and promptly Inds requested toward the business use designated above, and promptly I vel of those business expenses to my Department Head.
+I further certify the I intend to comply with the Town of Clayton's Employee Cell Phone Use

+Signature:

 Date:

 due to cell phone use.
-I furti d Signature: Ilowance is needed for this employee, to cover work-related expenditures her certify that I have read, understood and intend to comply with the Town hone Use Reimbursement Policy.
+I furti nd Signature: allowance is needed for this employee, to cover work-related expenditures her certify that I have read, understood and intend to comply with the Tow Phone Use Reimbursement Policy.

 Signature:

 Date: